taskforcesh/bullmq/docs/gitbook/guide/flows/README.md

 });
 ```

-The above code will add atomically 4 jobs, one to the 'renovate' queue and 3 to the 'steps' queue.
-When the 3 jobs in the 'activities" queue are completed, the parent job in the 'renovate' queue will be processed as a regular job.
+The above code will add atomically 4 jobs, one to the "renovate" queue and 3 to the "steps" queue.
+When the 3 jobs in the "steps" queue are completed, the parent job in the "renovate" queue will be processed as a regular job.

 The above call will return instances for all the jobs added to the queue.